 So what does all this mean?

-From a mechanical perspective, you can see the plank isn’t just a core exercise.
+You can clearly see the plank isn’t just a core exercise.

 In fact many people will experience the greatest challenge in their hips, shoulders or neck.

 Not only that, it’s only really challenging a specific part of the core.
 Mainly the muscles that sit at the front of your trunk, the abdominals.

 You’ll see plenty of articles that suggest the plank works the muscles of the lower back, but this is a fundamental misunderstanding of exercise mechanics.